PowerDNS/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2024-02.rst

     Risk of system compromise: None
     Solution: Upgrade to patched version

-When using recursive forwarding, a crafted response from an upstream server can cause a Denial of Service in the Recursor.
+A crafted response from an upstream server the recursor has been configured to forward-recurse to can cause a Denial of Service in the Recursor.
 The default configuration of the Recursor does not use recursive forwarding and is not affected.